-Instead of replacing a material with a new one, we can use the Blend Colors With Materials feature to blend a color with a textured material.
+Use the Blend Colors With Materials feature to blend a color with an existing textured material.

 Changing the color of a single wall within your Chief Architect plan is easy and fast.

-Most of the materials in the library are set up to be opaque; you can adjust it to be transparent using the Define Material dialog, such as to create a glass material that shows store hours for a commercial building.
+Most of the materials in the library are set up to be opaque, however, you can adjust it to be transparent using the Define Material dialog, such as to create a glass material that shows store hours for a commercial building.

 Materials are represented by patterns in vector based rendering techniques.
 This message will display if a material in the plan has a problem with its pattern.